Last updated: June 2026

 2. How often should I perform security audits and testing for my APIs?

-- Perform security audits during the initial API design phase.
+- Perform security audits during the initial API design phase, before new endpoints go live.

-- Schedule regular security assessments, such as vulnerability scans and penetration tests, at least annually or whenever significant changes occur.
+- Schedule formal security assessments, including penetration tests, at least annually — or semi-annually for higher-risk or customer-facing APIs.

 3. What should I do in case of a security breach involving my API?